BuddyForms/BuddyForms/readme.txt

 * Fixed the visibility of the new ajax option inside the taxonomy field
 * Fixed the button to reset the form styles
 * Added compatibility for `Better Notifications for WordPress`
+* Changed the ajax search name_like to use search option
+* Updated select2 to the latest version
+* Added cache to the select2 search terms field
+* Add draft functionality
+* Add a mechanism to read the form options from the js side
+* Improved the code stability
+* Added a helper function to grab the form slug from different sources
+* Added a btn-alt for the draft button to make a difference with the primary button
+* Added custom class for draft button
+* Added a custom element to handle the form actions (publish/draft) buttons.
+With this custom field is possible to output the selected button in a different order
+* Updated the draft text
+* DOMDocument error fixed.
+Now the code detect if dom library is loaded if not it use regex
+* Moved the custom class option under the switch to make sure the option is available for all fields
+* Added the draft options
+* Move the form action field into the basic group
+* Fixed the issue related to load assets in the admin where they don't needed
+* Improved the detection of the block to include the assets trough gutenberg
+* Fixed the navigation in the list of entries for contact form
+* Fixed the form builder grid option not working for images
+* Update the session to use transient to avoid trash in the database
+* Remove the long time expiration for the session, now is 27~30mn
+* Fixed the mail notification when the post status change.
+* Improved the shortcode `form_elements_table` used into the mail notifications
+* Added the git templates for issues and features request into the git repository
+* Added a filter to override the lost password link
+* Fix the notification accordion
+* Fix the ad notification button
+* Fixed the after submission option when is displaying a page content
+* Fixed the regex to detect bf from the post content
+* Fix the shortcode to generate the table with all values from the form.
+This shortcode is used in the form notification.
+The fix include the notification when the post change his status.
+* Fixed the notification accordion when the form is created directly

 = 2.3.3.2 – 6 March 2019
 * Added a check to avoid start gutenberg block in older wordpress versions